molinerisLab/3plex/README.md

 > :warning: If you get a *MissingInputException* error make sure your input files are accessible by the user or the group specified in Docker.

+> :warning: If you get no output and docker exit with the 139 status the host linux-kernel version is >= 4.8 and you need to enable vsyscall at startup, see https://helpcenter.onlyoffice.com/installation/mail-enabling-vsyscall.aspx.
 ---

 # 3plex usage